dino-absoluto/flex-progress-js/docs/index.md

 Post process the rendered text.

-Putting ANSI escape code to your text may cause various problems.
+Putting ANSI escape code in your text may cause various problems.
 Especially when the text needed to be truncated.
 Therefore it's an unrecommended act.

 Pass a function to this option to postProcess the output (e.g. `chalk.red`)
-The resulted string visual length must always equal to the input length.
+The resulted string's visual length must always equal to the input length.

 ***NOTE:*** class `Bar` pass 3 strings as arguments:
 - 1st, a string represents filled space